+All students are good.
 All students are good in Machine Learning.
-All students who took a course in Machine Learning and Data Mining are good in Machine Learning All students who took course DM&ML at the TU Darmstadt are good in Machine Learning All students who took course DM&ML at the TU Darmstadt and passed with 2 or better are good in Machine Learning.
+All students who took a course in Machine Learning and Data Mining are good in Machine Learning All students who took course ML&DM at the TU Darmstadt are good in Machine Learning All students who took course ML&DM at the TU Darmstadt and passed with 2 or better are good in Machine Learning.